neuralmagic/sparsezoo/README.md

 download_directory = "./model_download_directory"

 model = Model(stub, download_path = download_directory)
 ```
 #### Downloading the Model Files
-Once the model is initialized from a stub, it may be downloaded either by using the `download()` method or by calling a `path` property.
+Once the model is initialized from a stub, it may be downloaded either by calling the `download()` method or by invoking a `path` property.
 Both pathways are universal for all the files in SparseZoo.
-Calling the `path` property will always trigger file download unless the file has already been downloaded.
+Invoking the `path` property will always trigger file download unless the file has already been downloaded.

 ```python
 # method 1